JamesParrott/sDNA_GH/README.md

 9. Unzip `sDNA_GH.zip` to this location (in Windows 10 right click `sDNA_GH.zip` and select `Extract All ...`, then click `Extract` to use the suggested location).
 In the User Objects folder, a single subfolder called sDNA_GH should have been created.
 10. Restart Rhino and Grasshopper.
 11. The sDNA_GH plug in components should now be available under a new "sDNA_GH" tab in the ribbon tabs amongst any other plug-ins installed (right of `Mesh`, `Intersect`, `Transform` and `Display` etc).
-12. To ensure sDNA_GH uses the desired version of sDNA and Python 2.7 (and to be sure it can find one at all):
+12. To use sDNA with sDNA_GH, if no preferences are specified, sDNA_GH will search for sDNA and Python 2.7 installations automatically, using the first one of each it finds.
+However to be sure sDNA_GH uses a particular version of sDNA and the correct Python 2.7 interpreter(and to be sure it can find one at all) it is recommended (on first usage only) to:
     -place a Config component on the canvas (the component with a lightbulb icon, under Support Tools).
     -Specify the file path of the sDNA folder (containing sDNAUISpec.py and runsdnacommand.py) of the sDNA you wish to use in the `sDNA_folders` input.
     -Specify the file path of the Python 2.7 interpreter's main executable in the `python` input.